samoline1/G.O.D/blog-report.md

 **Date:** 2025-02-14
 **Author:** Samoline
 ## Introduction
 Gradients.io is a decentralized AI training platform that allows you to finetune LLMs in a decentralized way.
-Users just need to pick any model and dataset from Hugging Face and Gradients.io will take care of the rest!
+Users just need to pick any model and dataset from Hugging Face, and Gradients.io will take care of the rest!

 Miners provide GPU resources and AI expertise to train models in a competitive environment.
 They're incentivized to achieve the highest quality scores.
 The winning model within each training job is selected based on test losses and effortlessly made available to the user.